 ✓ 20.
-Use of shared playground equipment will be limited in favor of physical activities that require less contact with surfaces, and shared equipment will be cleaned between uses.
+Use of shared playground equipment will be limited in favor of physical activities that require less contact with surfaces.
+If used, outdoor playgrounds/natural play areas only need routine maintenance.

-We have closed the "lower school play area" on the southeast edge of the lower school blacktop outside the gym and the play area at the northeast corner of the campus and do not allow students to use that playground equipment.
+Students in grades K-3 may use the Lower School play structure, one cohort at at time.
+Students will be guided to wash their hands before and after use.
 The "big blue blocks" that K-3 students used to play with during recess are stored/secured and not in use.
 Students have personal playground toys (balls, etc.) that they will use for the foreseeable future.
 Shared equipment will be kept at a minimum and will be cleaned between uses.